 Then pseudopods danced from the mud like goop on a sub-woofer.
 The longest pseudopods grappled and merged where they met.

 The merged pseudopods wriggled like earthworms.
 As more worms formed, the mud became clearer.
 When the mud was just a puddle of water, ten thousand worms were tangled in pandemonium.

 The tangled worms wriggled as one.
 The dusty red mountain disturbed them, and they yearned for soggy soil.
 They crawled to the edge of the mountain and felt sheer cliff-face.
 If they jumped, the impact would be painful, and the sand would cut like hot knives, but then they could dig into moist darkness.
 They leapt!

 A white fox bit the worm-heap like it was a venomous snake and dragged it back onto the red mountain.
 She threw her head to toss her prey and chomp again with greater grip.
 The worms tried escaping, every-worm-for-itself, but they’d tangled too thoroughly to separate.
 The fox beat them senseless against the ground.

 “Now, how to do this…”

-Her body evaporated to join its tail’s misty mass.
-Her cloud descended over the worms and swirled faster and faster until she lifted them away from the Mountain, into the desert.
+The fox exhaled.
+Her breath froze the pink worms white and blue.
+Then she sat on her haunches and closed her eyes.
+Her body evaporated to join her tail’s misty mass.
+Her cloudy form descended over the worms and swirled faster and faster until she lifted them away from the red mountain, into the desert.